Jeremye3180/Python-Independent-Study/entries/entry8.md

 # Welcome Back

-Hey everyone, this week, I spent all my time into making a minimal value product in the form of a website that will display a series of graphs that I make.
+Hey everyone, this week, I spent all my time into making a minimum value product in the form of a website that will display a series of graphs that I make.
 However, due to some difficulties getting my console to understand plotly, I was not able to use their resources.
 This is where I will start to explain the simple substitutions made so that the end product will be relatively the same.

 # Explaining my resources